goopscoop/svg-to-react-cli/README.md

 ## Flags

 Or use flags: `svgtoreact <svgImage> <ComponentName> output ./components/svgComponents/ no-format rm-style`

 **Optional Flags:**

-`output <path>` - the output path.
+`-o, --output <path>` - the output path.
 Do not include the filename.

-`no-format` - will skip line breaks and indentation to svg.
+`--no-format` - will skip line breaks and indentation to svg.
 If your svg is already formatted, use this flag.

-`rm-style` - removes all style attributes from svg tags.
+`--rm-style` - removes all style attributes from svg tags.

-`help` - Prints out this readme.
+`--help` - Prints out this readme.

-`example` - Prints an example of the i/o of this util.
+`--example` - Prints an example of the i/o of this util.

 ## Example